rayference/pinttrs/README.md

 ## Features

-- [x] Automatic attachment of predefined units to unitless values
+- [x] Attach automatically units to unitless values passed to initialise an attribute
-- [x] Verification of units compatibility for Pint quantity values
+- [x] Verify unit compatibility when assigning a value to an attribute
-- [x] Interpretation of units in dictionaries
+- [x] Interpret units in dictionaries with a simple syntax
-- [ ] Dynamic fetching of units from a registry
+- [ ] Use contextual unit sets to vary unitless value interpretation dynamically

 ## License